sorhawell/forestFloor/README.md

 New Features:
  - user no longer have to use the trimTrees:cinbag to train a classification forest to obtain inbag counts .Restrictions and error messages removed.
  - () Hence documentation needs an update
+ - () Implement a better interface with par(), such that e.g. auto mfrow and mar can be overridden by user.

 1.8.9 (CRAN)